stevecj/pyurll/README.md

 The path to the resource to retrieve from the Netloc, including the Query Part if applicable.

-In other contexts, a Full Path is often simply referred to as a Path.
+What we are calling the Full Path here is also frequently referred to simply as the "path" elsewhere.

 ### Scheme Part and Scheme
 The Scheme Part is the part of the URL that specifies the URI scheme.